EmpatiLab/EmpatiOS/.github/ISSUE_TEMPLATE/proposal.md

 ---
 name: Proposal
 about: Suggest an idea for this project
-title: "[PROPOSAL] Put your title here"
+title: Put your title here
 labels: proposal
 assignees: ''